idaholab/moose/tutorials/darcy_thermo_mech/doc/content/systems/materials.md

 ## AD Material Objects

+The material property system includes the ability to perform calculations using automatic differentiation, which ensures and exact Jacobian for the numerical solver, even for complex, coupled properties.

+The `ADMaterial` class serves as the base class for `Material` objects requiring automatic derivative evaluations.

+!---

+## Additional Get Methods for AD

+The are two methods for retrieving AD material properties:

 `adGetMaterialProperty<TYPE>()`\\
 Use within AD objects to retrieve non-AD material properties, generally this should not be used unless the object is being optimized and the property cannot be AD.